ChristopherCochet/salary_prediction_flask_heroku/README.md

   <kbd> <img src="images/flask.jpg?raw=true"/> </kbd>

-   ## Create a Python Flask App and expose a Web API
+   ## Create a Python Flask App and expose a Web (RESTful)  API
-   Here we expose two endpoints:  and
+   Here we expose two endpoints:
    * '/' exposes a simple HTML welcome message and IP address
    * '/index' exposes the Web API used to serve salary predictions using JSON format